On Vector Spaces with Formal Infinite Sums: General strong vector spaces

-Let $\iota : \Vect^\op \to \cC$ be a $\k$-additive functor.
-In Remark~\ref{rmk:Eur_0} we saw that under assumptions (1)-(2)-(3) on the meaning of summability, assumption $(4)$ that strong linear maps must coincide with arrows in $\cC$ implies that $\iota$ has to be a dense functor, hence leading to condition (A1) (and, up to equivalence, (A$1^*$)).
-Now we are about to check a converse: i.e.\ that under (A$1$) and (A$3$) every $\tilde{f}: \cC(\iota\k,X) \to \cC(\iota\k, Y)$ preserving infinite sums has the form $\cC(\iota\k, Y)$ for a unique $f\in \cC(X, Y)$.
-In other words (instantiating to (A$1^*$) and using Yoneda's Lemma): for $X,Y$ strong $\k$-vector spaces, infinite-sum-preserving maps $\tilde{f}: X\k \to Y\k$ are precisely those of the form $f\k$ for some $f: X\to Y$ and such $f$ is unique.
+Let $\iota : \Vect^\op \to \cC$ be a $\bfk$-additive functor.
+In Remark~\ref{rmk:Eur_0} we saw that under assumptions \ref{SV:H1}, \ref{SV:H2}, and \ref{SV:H3} on the meaning of summability, assumption \ref{SV:H4} that strongly linear maps must coincide with arrows in $\cC$, implies that $\iota$ has to be a dense functor, hence leading to condition \ref{SV:A1} (and, up to equivalence, \ref{SV:A1*}).
+Now we are about to check a converse: i.e.\ that \ref{SV:A1} and \ref{SV:A3} imply that every $\tilde{f}: \cC(\iota\bfk,X) \to \cC(\iota\bfk, Y)$ preserving infinite sums has the form $\cC(\iota\bfk, f)$ for a unique $f\in \cC(X, Y)$.
+In other words (instantiating to \ref{SV:A1*} and using Yoneda's Lemma): if $X,Y$ are strong $\bfk$-vector spaces, the infinite-sum-preserving maps $\tilde{f}: X\bfk \to Y\bfk$ are precisely those of the form $f\bfk$ for some $f: X\to Y$, and such $f$ is unique.